Welcome-To-My-Repo/blancmange/README.md

 # Blancmange Source Format

 Blancmange executes code in a three dimensional tesseract.
-The dimensions of the cube are 256^3 bytes.
+The dimensions of the tesseract cube are 256^3 bytes.
+The tesseract allows the Program Counter to iterate past the bounds of the cube and continue by entering on the opposite face from its exit point.

-source code is formatted as 256 individual 256x256 planes of x and y coordinates each plane added to the source represents a new plane further along the z coordinate.
+The source code is formatted as 256 individual 256x256 planes of x and y coordinates.
+Each plane added to the source represents a new plane further along the z coordinate.

-All three coordinates begin at zero.
+All three coordinates begin at zero in the bottom left back corner of the cube.
-Each character across increases x.
+Each character to the right increases in the x-axis.
-Each line increases y.
+Each line downward increases in the y-axis.
-Each additional plane increases z.
+Each additional plane increases in the z-axis.

+The Program Counter will move along a path that matches the visual representation of the source code.
+The source code is oriented so that it represents a view of the cube from its bottom, facing towards higher Z coordinates with X and Y coordinates increasing to the bottom right of the text.

 * `{`	begin a new 256x256 plane on the next line
 * `;`	end a line before 256 chatacters
 * `}`	end a plane before 256 lines
+* `~`	surrounds comments

 ---